MXCzkEVM/Moonchain-Documentation/docs/Enhanced-Accessibility.md

 ## Increased Token Utility

-The integration of zkEVM has amplified the utility of MXC tokens.
-MXC tokens can now be used for transaction gas fees within the network, increasing their practical value and demand.
+The integration of zkEVM has amplified the utility of Moonchain tokens.
+Moonchain tokens can now be used for transaction gas fees within the network, increasing their practical value and demand.
 This surge in demand further augments the tokens' value for holders.
-The zkEVM implementation also enhances the overall security and efficiency of the Moonchain network, adding to the utility of MXC tokens.
+The zkEVM implementation also enhances the overall security and efficiency of the Moonchain network, adding to the utility of Moonchain tokens.

 ## Enhanced Security